Fillllo/test2/README.md

 # Team Calendar Application

 Example project with a Vue 3 + Vuetify frontend and a Spring Boot 3.5 backend using PostgreSQL.
-The frontend displays a monthly calendar where days with events are highlighted.
+The frontend displays a monthly calendar where days that fall inside an event are colored blue.

 ## Structure